richardschoen/fastapimockserver/README.md

 # Python FastAPI Mock Server
-This project contains a Python FastAPI Mock Server for Serving JSON and CSV Files as JSON API Responses
+This project contains a very simple Python FastAPI Mock Server for Serving JSON and CSV Files as JSON API Responses.

+A mock JSON and CSV server can be used for creating sample or test APIs or mocking up production APIs to test before they are fully defined.

 ## Getting started